 \section{Background and notation}

-Let $\Psi$ be a stationary marked point process on $\R^2$ with the mark space $\M$ and let $\Phi$ be the corresponding unmarked point process.
-In the paper, we assume $\M=\R$ unless explicitly stated otherwise.
+Let $\Psi$ be a stationary marked point process on $\R^2$ with mark space $\M$, and let $\Phi$ be the corresponding unmarked point process.
+We assume throughout the paper that $\M=\R$ unless explicitly stated otherwise.
 Let $Z(u), u \in \R^2,$ denote a stationary random field representing the covariate.
-Assume that both $\Psi$ and $Z$ are observed in a compact observation window $W \subset \R^2$ and the values $Z(u)$ are available for all $u \in W$.
+Assume that both $\Psi$ and $Z$ are observed in a compact observation window $W \subset \R^2$ and that the values $Z(u)$ are available for all $u \in W$.

 The tests proposed in Section~\ref{sec:methods} are Monte Carlo tests, comparing the value of the test statistic $T_0$ computed from the observed data with a set of values $T_1, \ldots, T_N$ obtained from a set of replications.
 These are produced so that they follow the null hypothesis $H_0$, and hence the values $T_1, \ldots, T_N$ approximate the distribution of $T_0$ under $H_0$.
 The test outcome is then determined based on how typical or extreme the value of $T_0$ is among $T_1, \ldots, T_N$.
-The test statistic can be univariate, multivariate or functional.
+The test statistic can be univariate, multivariate, or functional.

-Monte Carlo tests rely on exchangeability of $(T_0, T_1, \ldots, T_N)$ in order to be exact.
+Monte Carlo tests rely on the exchangeability of $(T_0, T_1, \ldots, T_N)$ in order to be exact.
 This is easily fulfilled if the replications are independent of the observed data and are independent, identically distributed under $H_0$.
 Whenever independent replications are not available, as is often the case when nonparametric methods are employed, a replication strategy must be chosen to achieve exchangeability.
 If this is not possible, the aim is to make the deviation from exchangeability as small as possible.
-For example, the often-used Freedmann and Lane permutation scheme \citep{FreedmanLane1983} in general linear models also does not achieve exchangeability, but it performs better than alternative approaches and therefore it is usually recommended.
+For example, the often used Freedmann and Lane permutation scheme \citep{FreedmanLane1983} in general linear models also does not achieve exchangeability, but it performs better than alternative approaches, and therefore it is usually recommended.

-Since exchangeability of $(T_0, T_1, \ldots, T_N)$ implies a uniform distribution of the p-value, potential deviations from exchangeability can be detected in carefully designed si\-mu\-la\-tion experiments studying the size of the test.
-Different tests of the same hypothesis can be compared in this way, more severe deviations from the uniform distribution of p-values implying more severe deviations from exchangeability and hence inferiority of the test.
+Since the exchangeability of $(T_0, T_1, \ldots, T_N)$ implies a uniform distribution of the p-value, potential deviations from the exchangeability can be detected in carefully designed si\-mu\-la\-tion experiments studying the size of the test.
+Different tests of the same hypothesis can be compared in this way, with more severe deviations from the uniform distribution of p-values implying more severe deviations from exchangeability and hence inferiority of the test.